Anterior Approach to Ankle Joint indications:

 - Drainage of infections in the ankle joint.

 - Removal of loose bodies.

 Position of the Patient

-- Place the patient supine.
+- Place the patient supine on the operating table.

 Landmarks and Incision